Indiana Township, Allegheny County, Pennsylvania: Streams

 Deer Creek flows through the township.

 The township contains the following communities: Dorseyville, Indianola, Rural Ridge, and Fox Chapel.

 Surrounding neighborhoods

-Indiana Township has seven borders, including West Deer Township to the north, Frazer Township to the east, Harmar Township and Fox Chapel to the south, O'Hara Township to the southwest and Shaler and Hampton Townships to the west.
+Indiana Township has seven borders, including West Deer Township to the north, Frazer Township to the east, Harmar Township and Fox Chapel to the south, O'Hara Township to the southwest and the Shaler and Hampton townships to the west.